Revisiting transverse momentum broadening in dense QCD media

-The first non-trivial term in \eqn{eq:expli_cP_series} is thus promoted (to linear order in $\mu^2_\ast$~\footnote{The deviation between \eqn{eq:analy_exp} and the full NLT broadening probability $\cP^{\rm NLO+NLT}(\k,L)$ obtained combining \eqn{eq_v_NLT} and Moli\`ere's scheme is numerically and parametrically negligible.
-This is due to the fact that corrections to the spectrum coming from Moli\`ere's theory are dominant over the corrections due to non-perturbative modeling. \eqn{eq:analy_exp} is thus preferred since it can be written in a closed analytical form.}) to the following simple expression
+The first non-trivial term in \eqn{eq:expli_cP_series} is thus promoted (to linear order in $\mu^2_\ast$~\footnote{The deviation between \eqn{eq:analy_exp} and the full NLP broadening probability $\cP^{\rm (1)+NLP}(\k,L)$ obtained combining \eqn{eq_v_NLT} and Moli\`ere's scheme is numerically and parametrically negligible.
+This is due to the fact that corrections to the spectrum coming from Moli\`ere's theory are dominant over the corrections due to non-perturbative modeling. \eqn{eq:analy_exp} is thus preferred since it can be written in a closed analytical form.}) to the following simple expression,

-where we introduced the reduced Laplacian operator $\Delta_x=\partial_x(x\,\partial_x)$ and $I_2$ is given in Appendix~\ref{appendix:integrals}. \eqn{eq:analy_exp} is no longer a function of solely $Q^2/\mu_\ast^2$ (i.e. $\lambda$), but also depends on the IR regulator alone and on the constants $c_1$ and $c_2$.
-This is an explicit example of the non-universality associated to higher twist orders.
+Equation~\eqref{eq:analy_exp} is no longer a function of solely $Q^2/\mu_\ast^2$ (i.e. $\lambda$), but also depends on the IR regulator alone and on the constants $c_1$ and $c_2$; this is an explicit example of the non-universality attribute we have associated to these terms.

-The role of the NLT contribution in Moli\`ere's expansion at NLO is displayed in Fig.~\ref{fig:ioe-twist} for both GW (top) and HTL (bottom) potentials.
-In all cases, the inclusion of the NLT term has an effect smaller than $5\%$ being this contribution larger when increasing $m_D$, as expected.
+The role of the NLP contribution in Moli\`ere's expansion at first (1) order is displayed in Fig.~\ref{fig:ioe-twist} for both GW (top) and HTL (bottom) potentials.
+In all cases, the inclusion of the NLP term has an effect smaller than $5\%$ being this contribution larger when increasing $m_D$, as expected.
 This fact confirms the mild infrared dependence in our description of $\cP(\k,L)$.
-Further, the NLT contribution enhances the value of $\cP(\k,L)$ at small-$\k$ thus reducing the discrepancy with the full GW/HTL result observed in Figs.~\ref{fig:theory-plot} and \ref{fig:ioe-lambda}.
+Further, the NLP contribution enhances the value of $\cP(\k,L)$ at small-$k_\perp$ thus reducing the discrepancy with the full GW/HTL result observed in Figs.~\ref{fig:theory-plot} and \ref{fig:ioe-lambda}.